Need to know

 Most travel insurers cover natural disaster as long as you bought the policy before it became a 'known event'.
 Cover will vary between policies.

-All the policies in our international travel insurance reviews cover medical expenses in a natural disaster.
-But whether you're travelling internationally or domestically, you're more likely to need cover for cancellation expenses, for example if you're unable to get to the airport due to bushfire, your flight is cancelled or delayed, or you're stuck in transit.
+All the policies in our international travel insurance comparison cover medical expenses in a natural disaster.
+But you're more likely to need cover for cancellation expenses, for example if you're unable to get to the airport due to bushfire, your flight is cancelled or delayed because of a volcano exploding in Indonesia, or you're stuck in transit.

 - Cancellation if the area where you are travelling is affected and your accommodation is closed, the area is unsafe, the government has closed roads or asked people not to travel or to leave.

-- Travel delay if you can't get to your flight/transport, both internationally or domestically.
+- Travel delay if you can't get to your flight or transport, both internationally or domestically.

-- Emergency expenses if your trip is disrupted by the fires, power failure etc.
+- Emergency expenses, for example if your trip is disrupted by volcanic ash cloud.

 - Accidental disability if injured while on your holiday.